 In a world of credit cards, spare change is a little more rare; our piggy banks have been looking a little thin.

-But that’s OK because Acorns is an investment app that collects your spare change and dumps it into investments for you.
+But that’s OK, because Acorns is an investment app that collects your spare change and dumps it into the stock market for you.

 38. Play Cupid

 Have you ever played matchmaker?
 It’s thrilling when you can smoosh two friends together, and it actually works out.

 You can get paid for this talent — some matchmakers make six-figure salaries.

 We talked to four professional matchmakers who collectively earn millions each year about how they got started.
 All had similar stories: They were matchmakers long before they started getting paid for it.

 39. Self-Publish a Book

 Interested in publishing your book for Kindle?
 It’s free to set up, and you might even make some money from the online book platform.

 When Penny Hoarder contributor Steve Gillman lived in Colorado, he took a break from exploring the mountains to write a little ebook about ultralight backpacking.
 He published it using Amazon’s Kindle Direct Publishing platform.